brianhouse/braid/docs/content.md

 Save it as `hello_world.py` and run `python3 hello_world.py 0`.
 The (optional) argument is the MIDI out interface to use.

-From now on, we'll assume that we're livecoding within the python3 interpreter, but any code works the same in a standalone file.
+From now on, we'll assume that we're livecoding within the python3 interpreter, but the code works the same in a standalone file.

 ### <a name="top"></a>Top-level controls

-You can start and stop individual threads, with `my_thread.start()` and `my_thread.stop()`, which essentially behave like a mute button.
+You can start and stop individual threads, with `some_thread.start()` and `some_thread.stop()`, which essentially behave like a mute button.

 Braid also has some universal playback controls.
 When Braid launches, it is automatically in play mode.
 Use `pause()` to mute everything, and `play()` to get it going again.
 If you use `stop()`, it will stop all threads, so you'll need to start them up again individually. `clear()` just stops the threads, but Braid itself is still going and if you start a thread it will sound right away.